elisemercury/Duplicate-Image-Finder/docs/parameters/lazy.rst

 ``False`` = regular algorithm is used

 **When should the Lazy algorithm not be used?**
 The Lazy algorithm can speed up the comparison process significantly.
 Nonetheless, the algorithm might not be suited for your use case and might result in missing some matches.
-Depending on which ``similarity`` level is chosen, the ``lazy`` parameter should be adjusted accordingly (see :ref:`lazy`).
+Depending on which ``similarity`` level is chosen, the ``lazy`` parameter should be adjusted accordingly (see :ref:`similarity`).
 Set ``lazy = False`` if you are searching for duplicate images with:

 *  different **file types** (i. e. imageA.png is a duplicate of imageA.jpg)
 *  and/or different **file sizes** (i. e. imageA.png (100MB) is a duplicate of imageA_compressed.png (50MB))